 “Let me just call Dr. Perez,” I said.

 He seemed trigger-happy, so I gestured to my purse.
-He nodded, and I reached in, slowly, and pulled out my phone.
+He nodded, and I reached in, slowly, and pulled my phone out.

-I called, but it rang for several moments before going to voicemail.
+The line rang for several moments before going to voicemail.
 I left a message.
 “Hi.
-It’s me, Krista.
+It’s Krista Evans.
 The guard downstairs won’t let Jakob in, and it seems like he was never cleared.”
 I hung up and turned toward the guard again.
 “She wanted him to come in and speak to management with me about my grandmother.”

 The guard crossed his arms over his chest.
 At least his hand wasn’t on his gun anymore.
-“Until she calls down here and tells me that herself, he’s not getting in here.”
+“Until she calls down here and tells me that herself, he’s not getting in.”

 “Me neither,” I said.

 “I don’t know.
 Let me call her again.”